GLOBAL MARKETS-Spanish separation angst keeps Europe's stocks cautious

 “Consequently, at this point, it seems likely that Catalan President Carles Puigdemont remains on track to announce a unilateral declaration of independence as early as today.”

 The euro remained resilient.
-It hopped to a one-week high of almost $1.18 as data showed German exports surged in August.
-Traders were also still upbeat after one of the European Central Bank’s German policymakers called for an end to its stimulus.
+It hopped to a one-week high as data showed German exports surged in August.
+Traders were also still upbeat on the currency after one of the European Central Bank’s German policymakers called for an end to its stimulus.

 It gave the Turkish lira a breather after it had been sent sprawling to a nine-month low on Monday after the United States and Turkey scaled back visa services.